khulnasoft/integrations-core/weblogic/README.md

 Oracle WebLogic is a platform for developing, running and deploying enterprise Java applications both on-premises and in the cloud.
 It centralizes application services that include web server functionality, business components such as messaging, and access to backend enterprise systems such as databases.

-Oracle WebLogic monitoring with Datadog enables you to:
+Oracle WebLogic monitoring with Khulnasoft enables you to:
 - Gain awareness of increasing heap size in your Java Virtual Machine (JVM)
 - Track server response time
 - Monitor session details of web applications